ClinicianFOCUS/FreeScribe/docs/how_to_use.rst

    - **Run FreeScribe after installation** (checked by default).
    - **Create Desktop Shortcut** for easy access.
+   - **Create Sandboxed FreeScribe Shortcut** to open FreeScribe in Sandboxed mode using Sandboxie-plus.
    - **Add to Start Menu** for quick navigation.

 2. Click **"Close"** to exit the installer.